Ermyhun/Ermyhun/README.md

 - 👀 I’m interested in Coding, having funsies
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on small projects made of and with love
-- 📫 How to reach me: dm me with anything you like
 - ⚡ Fun fact: I love seals

 <!---